 In 2017, Chivite was bought by Catalan group Perelada, but Julián Chivite, the eldest brother, has remained at the helm.
 Under his management, the portfolio was completely restructured and segmented into three separate wineries.
 Bodegas Gran Feudo incorporates the commercial, large production arm from Navarra with wines such as the rosé and red Gran Feudo Viñas Viejas, as well as the Baluarte range from Rueda and Ribera del Duero.

-The new J. Chivite Family Estates controls 160 hectares under vine and includes the premium range Colección 125 with labels such as the highly valued Chardonnay Fermentado en Barrica (51€), the red Reserva (20€) and the sweet Vendimia Tardía (30€).
-A barrel-fermented Rosado (20€) was later added to the portfolio.
-Legardeta-Finca de Villatuerta is the name of the new range made at the Granja Legardeta property.
-It lies next door to Señorío de Arínzano, an impressive estate with its own Pago appellation, which was owned by the Chivite family until very recently.
+J. Chivite Family Estates controls 160 hectares under vine and includes the premium range Colección 125 with such the highly valued Chardonnay Fermentado en Barrica (€51), the red Reserva (€20) and the sweet Vendimia Tardía (30€).
+A barrel-fermented Rosado (€20) was later added to the portfolio.
+Launched in the late 2000s, the range Finca de Villatuerta comes from a vineyard with the same name.
+It lies next door to the impressive Señorío de Arínzano estate that the family sold in 2015.

-The Legardeta-Villatuerta range includes a barrel-fermented Chardonnay (13€), a Syrah (15€) and the red blend Selección de la Finca de Villatuerta (12€), made from Tempranillo and Merlot.
-Following the advice of French wine consultant Denis Dubordieu, the estate is trying to exploit the northern latitude of the Tierra Estella subarea, where it lies, in order to craft fresh, elegant, Atlantic wines.
+The Villatuerta range includes a barrel-fermented Chardonnay (€13), a Syrah (€15) and Selección de la Finca de Villatuerta (€12), which blends Tempranillo and Merlot.
+Following the advice of the late French wine consultant Denis Dubordieu —and now his daughter’s— the estate tries to exploit the northern latitude of the Tierra Estella subarea where it lies to craft fresh, elegant, Atlantic wines.